Atlanta Gay Travel

 You’ll often find local gay sports teams hanging out here after games and practices.
 Woofs sponsors many of them!

-T’s in Grant Park is a friendly neighborhood gay bar where you’ll surely find some locals.
-Sunday nights are great for karaoke.
-Otherwise, it’s a quiet spot for a beer during the week.
+The T in Grant Park is a friendly neighborhood gay bar where you’ll surely find some locals.
+They host fun karaoke nights on Sundays.
+Other times, it’s a quiet spot for a beer during the week.

 This bar has an interesting history of name changes.
-T’s used to be called “Model T’s,” but shortened its name after being forced to relocate from a location near Midtown.
+The T used to be called “Model T’s,” but shortened its name after being forced to relocate from a location near Midtown.
 They took over a previously existing bar called Cockpit, and now locals jokingly dub the bar “Cock-T’s!”

 Sister Louisa’s Church is a must-visit church-themed gay bar for anyone who strongly identifies with the queer community.